starseed12345/QuestStack/README.md

 # QuestStack

+## Before we start

+Supported:
+✅ Quest 1
+✅ Firmware: 49845030443200410 (Latest)

+Not supported:
+❌ Quest 2
+❌ Quest Pro
+❌ Any other headset

 QuestStack is a Meta Quest 1 root and bootloader unlocking project.

 Using the GhostLock privilege escalation chain and the CVE-2021-1931 ABL/fastboot vulnerability, QuestStack provides a method to gain root access on the latest Quest 1 firmware, replace the stock ABL image with a vulnerable version, and unlock the device bootloader.